Theory of unconventional magnetism in a Cu-based kagome metal: Computational Methods

-The FRG calculations were performed with the TUFRG backend of the divERGe library \cite{Profe2024a}.
+Here, we suppressed all other potential indices.
+In TUFRG, this eigenvector is given in terms of the ordering vector $\mathbf q$ equal to the center of mass momentum of the fermionic bilinear and the real space relative coordinate on the crystal lattice $f$.
+An archetypical flow and the resulting eigenvalue spectrum $\lambda(\mathbf q)$ in the BZ is depicted in Fig.~\ref{fig:frg_explained}. \\ The FRG calculations were performed with the TUFRG backend of the divERGe library~\cite{Profe2024a}.
 We employed a $30 \times 30$ mesh for the bosonic momenta of the vertices, with an additional refinement of $61 \times 61$ for the integration of the loop.
 The form-factor cutoff distance is chosen as 1.99 in units of the lattice vectors.
 We check for convergence by calculating selected points in parameter space with increased number of momentum points and form-factor cutoff ($42 \times 42$, refinement: $81 \times 81$, formfactor cutoff: $3.32$).
-We utilized the Euler 34 integrator of the divERGe library.
-Taking into account the importance of long range interactions on the kagome, we employ onsite and nearest neighbour density-density interactions via the interaction Hamiltonian Eq.\,(3) in the main text.
-The results shown in the main part of this work were obtained with $U = 0.5\,$eV and $V = 0.25\,$eV and are robust against variations in the interaction parameters around the universal interaction values in kagome metals obtained from constrained RPA calculations~\cite{DiSante2023}.
+We utilized the Euler 34 integrator of the divERGe library. \\ Taking into account the importance of long-range interactions on the kagome, we employ on-site and nearest neighbour density-density interactions via the interaction Hamiltonian Eq.\,(3) in the main text.
+As discussed above, the absolute interaction values of the cRPA are not trustworthy.
+Consequently, we perform a phase scan in $U$ and $V$ to determine the system's symmetry breaking propensities for a wide range of interaction scenarios presented in Fig.~\ref{fig:phase_diag}.
+For the pristine case, the abundant order in the reasonable interaction regime $U > V$ is given the spin bond order discussed in the main text.
+In the FRG, this surfaces as divergent vertex at $\mathbf q = M_i \ \forall i = 1,2,3$ (compare Fig.~\ref{fig:frg_explained}). \\ For the twisted configuration, the broken $C_6$ symmetry significantly reduces the Fermi surface nesting away from the vHs points.
+This leads to a suppression of emergent orders in the $U < V$ regime and favor weak coupling superconductivity at sufficiently strong $U$.
+However, still the SBO phase persists in the stronger correlated part of the phase diagram around the $U/V$ ratio predicted by cRPA.
+Hence, we conclude that critical fluctuations in \ce{CsCu3Cl5} are still of SBO type and the lattice distortion only marginally effects the material's symmetry breaking behavior. \\ The results shown in the main part of this work were obtained with representative interaction values $U = 0.5\,$eV and $V = 0.25\,$eV close to the $U/V$ ratio from cRPA.